-Before we go into the rules regarding bonfires in the UK, it is interesting to note that since 2020, many councils have been asking people not to light fires due to the fact that COVID-19 is a respiratory illness and hence smoke may exacerbate the symptoms of those affected.
+Before we go into the regulations on bonfires in the UK, it is interesting to note that since 2020, many councils have been asking people not to light fires due to the fact that COVID-19 is a respiratory illness and hence smoke may exacerbate the symptoms of those affected.
 For example, the Royal Borough of Greenwich states on its website, “Bonfire smoke causes air pollution, which can have damaging health effects on everyone.
 People with existing health problems such as asthma, bronchitis, and heart conditions are especially vulnerable.
 At this time, people may also be at home with symptoms of COVID-19, which is a virus that severely affects the lungs and respiratory system.
 We, therefore, urge you to think about your neighbours and avoid having a garden bonfire at this time”.
 They also point out that because more people have been opening windows to aid ventilation indoors, smoke may become more of a nuisance.
-Many other councils have followed suit in recommending people not to light bonfires.
+Though there have been no laws on lighting fires in your garden implemented, Many other councils have followed suit in recommending people not to light bonfires.

 What are the regulations on lighting bonfires in the UK?

 Bonfires can have a range of negative impacts, including: